 I love beautiful things.
 I’m a sucker for a good deal.
 I enjoy the experience of shopping and arranging things into lovely tableaus.
 And I know a ton of artists and makers and shop owners, so I’m especially at risk for an artful form of collecting that boarders on hoarding.

 So…this is gonna be hard.
 But whatever doesn’t currently function or add beauty to my life is going to be gone by March.
 I want to clear room, mentally and physically, for whatever comes next.

-I want more travel, more experiences, more connections, more time to write and more daydreams this year.
+I want more travel, more experiences, more connections, more time to write and more daydreams in 2016.
 And more stuff just gets in the way.